pedronauck/rust-test/CONTRIBUTING.md

 `category(scope or module): message` in your commit message with one of the following categories:

--   `feat / feature`: All changes that introduce completely new code or new features.
+-   `feat`: All changes that introduce completely new code or new features.
 -   `fix`: Changes that fix a bug (ideally referencing an issue if present).
 -   `refactor`: Any code-related change that is not a fix or a feature.